Ecologist

 As a paleoecologist, I seek to understand long-term ecological dynamics.
 I collect sediment cores from lakes and measure a variety of proxies to reconstruct past wildfires and ecosystem changes over thousands of years.
 These natural archives reveal how long-term variation in climate affects fire activity, forest vegetation, and biogeochemical cycling.
 During my Ph.D., I investigated ecological and fire histories of northern Rocky Mountain forests as part of the Big Burns Project, an interdisciplinary research project funded by the National Science Foundation.

-Informing climate adaptation
+Ecological scenarios for climate adaptation

 Linking across timescales